Kubernetes Crash Loop: Incident Report

 Feb 07, 2024 09:00:07 UTC [ERROR] auth-service Redis cluster: MOVED 15389 - connection to node failed after 3 attempts.
 Falling back to DB, cache miss rate: 94%

-This page is a real-format example so teams can evaluate the full flow before login: input signals, evidence-backed RCA, Ask ProdRescue follow-up, and optional GitHub actions by plan.
+This page is a real-format example so teams can evaluate the full flow before login: input signals, evidence-backed RCA, optional Suggest Fix on saved incidents, and GitHub actions by plan.

 1) Inputs & context

 All plans can paste logs directly.
-Pro and Team can pull Slack threads/channels and keep war-room context in one report.
+With Slack connected (Pro / Team), pull threads or channels from war rooms and keep that context in one evidence-backed report.

 2) Evidence-backed RCA